The Faculty: Home media and rights

 In the United States, the film's home video releases were initially handled by Buena Vista Home Entertainment (under the Dimension Home Video banner).
 The film was first released on VHS on May 14, 1999.
-On June 15, 1999, the film was then released on DVD and LaserDisc in the United States.
+On June 15, 1999, the film was released on DVD and LaserDisc in the United States.
 It also received a Hong Kong LaserDisc release in July 1999, which was handled by ERA Home Entertainment.
 The film's Australian Region 4 DVD release was handled by Village Roadshow, who had an Australian distribution agreement with Miramax at the time.

-In 2005, Dimension was sold by The Walt Disney Company, with Disney then selling off the parent label Miramax in 2010.
-Miramax and the rights to the pre-October 2005 library of Dimension were subsequently taken over by private equity firm Filmyard Holdings that same year.
-Filmyard licensed the home video rights for high profile Dimension/Miramax titles to Lionsgate, with lower profile titles and niche horror titles being licensed to Echo Bridge Entertainment.
+In 2005, Dimension was sold by the Walt Disney Company, with Disney later selling off the parent label Miramax in 2010.
+Miramax and the rights to the pre–October 2005 Dimension library were subsequently taken over by private equity firm Filmyard Holdings that same year.
+Filmyard licensed the home video rights for high-profile Dimension/Miramax titles to Lionsgate, with lower-profile titles and niche horror titles being licensed to Echo Bridge Entertainment.
 The film received its first U.S. Blu-ray release on September 11, 2012, through Echo Bridge.
 In 2014, Filmyard Holdings terminated their home video agreement with Echo Bridge, with the film receiving a U.S. Blu-ray reissue on October 7, 2014, from Lionsgate Home Entertainment.
 The Lionsgate Blu-ray included a digital download code for the film.
 During Filmyard's ownership of Miramax, they had agreements with other local distributors, some of which existed during the Disney ownership era.
-International Blu-ray releases for The Faculty occurred in several countries, such as Canada, on October 6, 2009, by Alliance; in Australia on September 1, 2011, by Reel; in the United Kingdom on October 3, 2011, by Lionsgate, in Germany on October 6, 2011, by Studio Canal; in France on January 10, 2012, by Studio Canal.
-In 2011, Filmyard Holdings licensed the Miramax library and pre-October 2005 Dimension library to streamer Netflix.
-This deal included The Faculty, and ran for five years, eventually ending on June 1, 2016.
+International Blu-ray releases for The Faculty occurred in several countries: in Canada on October 6, 2009, by Alliance; in Australia on September 1, 2011, by Reel; in the United Kingdom on October 3, 2011, by Lionsgate; in Germany on October 6, 2011, by Studio Canal; and in France on January 10, 2012, by Studio Canal.
+In 2011, Filmyard Holdings licensed the Miramax library and pre–October 2005 Dimension library to streamer Netflix.
+This deal included The Faculty, which was available on the service for five years, eventually being removed on June 1, 2016.